mike239x/vimrc/README.md

   is your friend.

-3. I use pathogen as the packages manager.
+4. I use pathogen as the packages manager.
 It looks super easy and doesn't require any configuring.
 I like easy things.

+5. YouCompleteMe plugin should be compiled, read the manual on how to do that.

-4. To get registers `"+` and `"*` one needs `+xterm_clipboard` flag in the vim version.
+6. To get registers `"+` and `"*` one needs `+xterm_clipboard` flag in the vim version.
    This can be installed via
    ```bash
    sudo apt install vim-gtk
    ```

-5. To swap control and caps lock keys:
+7. To swap control and caps lock keys:

     1. Run
     ```bash